K3S/ibmi-ai-workers/quickstart-1/index.md

 The PHP worker is a CLI script that runs continuously.
 It listens on `K3SAI/AIOUTQ`, pulls each request as it arrives, calls Anthropic, and sends the response to whatever reply queue the request named.

-We'll set it up in `/home/yourprofile/aidemo/`.
-Adjust the path to suit your system.
+We'll set it up in `/opt/k3s/ai-worker/`.
+Adjust the path to suit your shop, but somewhere under `/opt/` is the conventional Unix location for vendor-installed services.

 ### Directory structure

 ```
-/home/yourprofile/aidemo/
+/opt/k3s/ai-worker/
 ├── composer.json
 ├── worker.php
 └── vendor/         (created by composer install)